cyber-ocelot/EnviroPi/README.md

 <h2>MasterMonitor GIF Display Script</h2>

 <p>Wanna make a cute GIF appear on your display?
-If so, this script has the exact code you're looking for!</p>
+If so, this MasterMonitor Script has the exact code you're looking for!</p>

 <p>You can change the below code if you want to make a GIF other than the Pary_Blob appear on your display.</p>